Allan Aal: Managerial career

 On 19 June 2022, after suffering relegation in the 2022 Campeonato Paulista and a six-match winless run, Aal was sacked by Novorizontino.
 On 2 July, he replaced Dado Cavalcanti at the helm of fellow second division side Vila Nova.

 On 23 November 2022, despite saving Vila Nova from relegation, Aal was sacked by the club.
 The following 18 May, he was named in charge of ABC also in the second division.

 On 2 September 2023, Aal left ABC, with the club in the last position of the 2023 Série B. He was appointed in charge of Náutico for the 2024 season on 15 November, but was dismissed on 30 March 2024, despite reaching the finals of the Campeonato Pernambucano.

 On 29 July 2024, Aal was announced back at Guarani in the second division.
 He left by mutual consent on 25 November, after suffering relegation.

 On 4 February 2025, Aal replaced sacked Paulo Comelli at the helm of Noroeste.
 After managing to avoid relegation, he was appointed in charge of second division Botafogo-SP on 19 May.

 On 4 October 2025, Aal was sacked by Botafogo after a run of six winless matches.
+On 30 December, he was named head coach of Londrina also in division two.

+Aal led the side to the 2026 Campeonato Paranaense finals, losing on penalties to Operário Ferroviário, and was sacked on 4 May of that year, after a poor start in the 2026 Série B. On 9 July of that year, he was appointed in charge of Avaí of the same division.